-(a) Full-time faculty members shall be entitled to medical leave at full pay for one calendar month in each academic year for the first two years of employment.
-Should any medical condition or injury extend beyond such accumulated leave, the matter will be brought to the attention of the Administration and the Union representative who will consider extension of such leave at full pay on an individual basis.
+(a) Full-time faculty members shall be entitled to sick leave at full pay for one calendar month in each academic year for the first two years of employment.
+Should any illness or injury extend beyond such accumulated leave, the matter will be brought to the attention of the Administration and the Union representative who will consider extension of such leave at full pay on an individual basis.

-(b) Full-time faculty members after two years of employment shall be entitled to medical leave at full pay.
-If after one month, medical prognosis indicates a permanent inability to return to full service, such an individual shall be covered by disability under Article 25.1 (c) following six months at full pay.
+(b) Full-time faculty members after two years of employment shall be entitled to sick leave at full pay.
+If after one month of an illness or injury medical prognosis indicates a permanent inability to return to full service, such an individual shall be covered by disability under Article 25.1 (c) following six months at full pay.

-(c) Part-time faculty members shall be entitled to three-quarters of a month's medical leave at their regular rates for each academic year of employment until such individuals achieve a Certificate of Continuous Employment.
-At that time, the provisions of the second sentence of 26.3 (b) above shall apply.
+(c) Part-time faculty members shall be entitled to three-quarters of a month's sick leave at their regular rates for each academic year of employment until such individuals achieve a Certificate of Continuous Employment.
+At that time, the provisions of the second sentence of 26.4 (b) above shall apply.